filipefernandes007/modus-create-api-nhtsa/README.md

 	cd modus-create-api-exercise
 	composer start

-Run this command in the application directory to run the test suite
+Run this command in the application directory to run the test suite:

 	composer test

+After that, you look at `logs/app.log` to see phpunit tests json results.

 That's it!